-In my opionion, this wasn’t the prettiest area to climb, but it was good climbing for beginners and there were quite a few solid 5.8 climbs.
+In my opinion, this wasn't the prettiest area to climb, but it was good climbing for beginners and there were quite a few classic 5.8 climbs.
 The Peak District, being a very popular climbing destination, certainly has harder areas to choose from too.

-I loved the atmosphere of climbing here, it’s very unique especially if you are coming from the States.
-The limestone pavement was cool to see and while the climbing in Malham Cove was too hard for us (easiest routes start at 5.12), it was fun to hike to the Mulham Cove and walk the limestone above the cave (it’s a famous scene from Harry Potter movies too).
+I loved the atmosphere of climbing here, it's very unique especially if you are coming from the States.
+The limestone pavement was cool to see and while the climbing in Malham Cove was too hard for us (easiest routes start at 5.12), it was fun to hike to Mulham Cove and walk the limestone above the cave (it's a famous scene from Harry Potter movies too).
 There was quite a bit of beginner friendly climbing in Gigglesick.
-There’s also a sport crag above the town center of Settle town that also has some easier climbs.
+There's also a sport crag above the town center of Settle town that also has some easier climbs.

 Best places in Croatia for rock climbing

 There are many crags in Croatia, but this one is definitely the best because it has so many routes and in a huge range of levels, plus the approach to many is less than five minutes.
 It's at a national park so it does cost to climb here however evey route in the canyon is marked with numbers to identify them.
 It's pretty rad plus the beginning of the valley has amazing picnic areas making it great for groups or families.